-The definition of "social media" is broad and constantly evolving.
-The term generally refers to Internet-based tools that allow individuals to communicate; to share information, ideas, personal messages, images, and other content, and in some cases, to collaborate with other users in real time.
+The definition of social media is broad and constantly evolving.
+The term generally refers to internet-based tools that allow individuals to communicate; to share information, ideas, personal messages, images and in some cases, to collaborate with other users in real time.
 Social media is also referred to as social networking.
-Social media and networking includes but is not limited to:
+Social media and networking include but are not limited to:

-- Blogs, and micro-blogs such as Twitter - Social networks, such as Facebook - Professional networks, such as Linkedin - Video sharing, such as YouTube, Second Life, and vlogs (video logs) - Audio sharing, such as podcasts - Photo sharing, such as Flickr, Instagram, and Photobucket - · Social bookmarking, such as Digg and Redditt - User created web pages such as Wikis and Wikipedia, and - Any other internet-based Social Media/Social Networking application similar in purpose or function to those applications described above.
+- Blogs, and micro-blogs such as Twitter - Social networks, such as Facebook - Professional networks, such as LinkedIn - Video sharing, such as YouTube, Second Life, and vlogs (video logs) - Audio sharing, such as podcasts - Photo sharing, such as Flickr, Instagram, and Photobucket - Social bookmarking, such as Digg and Redditt - User created web pages such as Wikis and Wikipedia, and - Any other internet-based social media/social networking application similar in purpose or function to those applications described above.

-All University of Mobile School of Nursing students (clinical, didactic, research, teaching) must adhere to regulations provided by HIPPA, HITECH, ANA Code of Ethics, and assigned clinical agencies policies regarding any usage of electronic devices in or out of the clinical or classroom setting.
+All University of Mobile School of Nursing graduate students must adhere to regulations provided by HIPAA, HITECH, ANA Code of Ethics, and assigned clinical agencies policies regarding any usage of electronic devices in or out of the clinical or classroom setting.